Most of the cultivation takes place in the area around Pedro Juan Caballero, near the Brazilian border, which is the country's criminal center.

 report SRA 2021 / Eduardo Uranga [ PDF version].

 MAY 2021-Paraguay is on the rise on the drug trafficking map, as the largest producer of marijuana in South America and a distributor of cocaine from Peru and Bolivia.
 With an estimated cannabis cultivation area of almost 8,000 hectares and an annual production that can approach 30,000 tons, Paraguay exports this drug to Brazil and Argentina.
-The cocaine that passes through the country is destined for these two large neighbors and above all for Europe: in February 2021, German authorities intercepted a 16 ton cocaine shipment, the largest ever shipped from Paraguay, a finding that rose to 23 tons counting a shipment located two days earlier in Antwerp.
-Another 11 tons were found in the same port at the beginning of April.
+The cocaine that passes through the country is destined for these two large neighbors and especially for Europe: in February 2021, German authorities intercepted a shipment of 16 tons of cocaine, the largest ever shipped from Paraguay, a finding that rose to 23 tons counting a shipment located two days earlier in Antwerp.
+Another 11 tons were found in the same port in early April.

 Although, in the case of Paraguay, the most surprising development in the last year has been this leap in the capacity to generate large cocaine shipments, the rapid evolution of the international context in relation to marijuana - for example, the UN reclassified it in December 2020, noting its therapeutic potential - makes this other lucrative illicit trade particularly topical.